KwatME/Medicine.md/Pathogen/Bacterium/Clostridium difficile.md

 # "

-## Feature

-Gram+.
-Rod.
-Anarobe, which commonly disseminate as spores.
+Antibiotics associated toxin-secreting bacteria that inflames the colon.

+Non-toxic strains are part of the microbiome but toxin-secreting ones are pathogenic.

+Gram+ rod.
+Anaerobe (common to use spores).

+Spores are in feces and in the environment.
+In healthcare settings, spores commonly transmit via any medical items; wash hands.
 Spores show up less stained in a Gram staining.
-Spores are in poop.
-Bleach can kill the spores.
-Alcohol is not effective at breaking the spores.
+Alcohol is not effective at breaking the spores but bleach is.
-Non-toxic strains are commenal.

-Spores live in the environment.
-Asymptomatic carriers (small number of people) can be reserviors.
+Small number of asymptomatic carriers are reserviors.

-Strains that secrete toxins cause symptoms.

-Spores transmit via any medical items; wash hands.

-## Life

-Fecal-oral transmission.
-Bile activates the spores in the intestine.

 Gastric acid kills them.
 People on antibiotics or gastric acid suppression are suceptible to infection.
+Once having reached the small intestine, bile activates the spores.

-Colonize gastrointestinal if the commensal microbes are weak.
+Active forms colonizes gastrointestinal tract if the commensal microbes are weak.

-Toxin A activates neutrophil and toxin B is more potent, both degrade epithelial cells.
+Uses 2 toxins: toxin A and toxin B.
+B is more potent than A.

-Toxin PCR, but positive result without symptoms do not need treatment.
+Toxins activate neutrophils, inflames the local tissue, disrupts the tight junctions, and degrades epithelial cells and immune cells.

-Degrading epithelial cells, immune cells, and debris form plaques.
+The debris form plaque.

-Disrupt tight junctions.

 Risk factors:
 - Antibiotics